 The academy philosophy is very much centred on holistic provision and therefore we offer opportunities not only to access residence on site but also run visits to outdoor Education Centres such as PGL, the Calvert Trust and Bendrig in the Lake District and an annual Tall Ship Expedition.

 The Tall Ship Expedition uses the Queen Galadriel and students live on board for the week sailing as far as France, the Channel Islands and around the south coast of the UK.

-Students from Walton Hall have also visited Cornwall, Ghana, Jersey, Dublin and most recently one student has returned from a global IT challenge in India!
+Students from Walton Hall have also visited Cornwall, Ghana, Jersey, Dublin and one student has even attended a global IT challenge in India!